vt-middleware/ldaptive/docs/guide/operations.md

 ### Synchronous calls

-Ldaptive is asynchronous at it's core but provides an *execute* to wait for operations to complete.
+Ldaptive is asynchronous at its core but provides an *execute* to wait for operations to complete.

 {% highlight java %}
 {% include source/operations/1.java %}